vranki/hemppa/README.md

 Read more about OGN at https://www.glidernet.org/

 FLOG module supports showing field logs for OGN receivers and can display live field log in a room.
+It can also show latest known location of an aircraft using !sar command.

 It uses FlightBook instance at https://flightbook.glidernet.org/